 At the service the Club President or designee:

-Comes forward at the appropriate time, introduces herself, expresses her condolences and explains why the Yellow Rose Ceremony is being done and the significance of the yellow rose.
+Comes forward at the appropriate time, introduces themself, expresses their condolences and explains why the Yellow Rose Ceremony is being done and the significance of the yellow rose.
 As the Club President or designee is talking, Zontians come forward and place their roses in the vase and return to their seats.

 The yellow rose is Zonta's flower, and it symbolizes friendship.
 The yellow rose adorns many Zonta items and is also used in charter, installation, and anniversary celebrations.